Wood Islands Lighthouse

-The Wood Islands Lighthouse is a historic lighthouse built by Joseph Tomlinson situated on the southeastern shore of Prince Edward Island, located in the community of Wood Islands.
+The Wood Islands Lighthouse is a historic lighthouse built by Donald MacMillan situated on the southeastern shore of Prince Edward Island, located in the community of Wood Islands.
 The lighthouse is a well-preserved three storey tower with an adjoining 1 1/2-storey keeper's residence.
 The white shingled tower is topped by a red iron lantern, which is enclosed by a white railing on the observation deck.
 The red roof of the dwelling provides a striking contrast to the white shingled exterior of the dwelling.

 It was one of the last three lights on Prince Edward Island to be fully automated, and the last where the keeper and his family lived.
 The lighthouse and residence are now open as a museum, with exhibits about the history of lighthouses, ferry service and fishing on the island, and includes a 1950s period kitchen and keeper's quarters.

 History

 During its session of 1874, the Canadian Parliament appropriated $6,000 for the construction of a lighthouse at Wood Island, on a site purchased from Thomas McMahon in June 1875, being finished in the autumn of 1876, it was put into operation on 1 November 1876.
 Archibald MacKay of New Brunswick first signed the contract to construct the lighthouse, making little progress into 1875 he abandoned his efforts and Donald MacMillan, a local master carpenter, was hired to complete the lighthouse.

 Prior to the construction of the federal ferry wharf, that began in 1937; the light served as a navigation aid to marine traffic in the Northumberland Strait and fishing boats in and around Wood Islands Harbour.
 From 1940, Northumberland Ferries Limited began to use this coastal light for their seasonal ferry service operating between Wood Islands and Caribou, Nova Scotia.
 In 1950, the dwelling attached to the tower was renovated with a new kitchen built to accommodate the light keeper, and in 1958, the dwelling and lighthouse were wired for electricity.
 The light then operated on a 1000 watt airway beacon lamp and changed from a fixed light to a revolving flashing light, which is still in use.

 In 1984 light tower was renovated when a generator and fog alarm equipment were installed, windows were changed to accommodate ventilators, a halon fire alarm system was installed and a balcony was built in 1984 to accommodate the fog alarm equipment.
 After 133 years on one spot, shoreline erosion forced the moving of the lighthouse, from just a few metres above the Northumberland Straight, back 70 metres back to more solid ground, on March 10, 2009.
 The move was made in winter so the ground would be solid enough to support the structure for the move.